PhilSA/Trove/com.trove.statemachines/Documentation~/advanced.md

 ## Non-instant state transitions

 You can create non-instant state transitions by turning the transition itself into a state.
+A transition from `StateA` to `StateB` could involve:
+* Creating a new `TransitionState`.
+* When`StateA` is ready to transition to `StateB`, it gets the `TransitionState` from its handle, sets a "from" and "to" state handle in it, and transitions to it.
+* Now `TransitionState` is the active state, and it remembers it's transitioning from `StateA` to `StateB`.
+It handles transition logic, and calls a transition to its "to" state when ready.

 Here's an example of a timed transition:
 ```cs
 [PolymorphicStruct]
 public struct TimedStateTransition : IMySMState